HARSHA040204/Rice-Leaf-Disease-Detection-App/README.md

 ## How to Run

-1. Open the project in Android Studio.
+1. After downloading the project files, open the project in Android Studio.
 2. In the terminal, run:
    ```sh
    flutter pub get